You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 Effective hybrid migration workflows allocate tasks strategically: AI handles boilerplate transformations (60-70%), manual coding addresses security-critical components (10-15%), and collaborative review validates business logic (15-25%).

 Developers hold AI-generated code to the same standards as code written by human teammates.
 Every piece of AI-generated code goes through human validation.
 You’re checking for accuracy, security vulnerabilities, performance implications, and maintainability.
+The code review checklist for AI migrations focuses on business logic preservation, edge case handling, and whether the AI understood the requirements correctly.

 REST to GraphQL migration shows the split clearly.
 AI generates GraphQL schemas from REST endpoints—that’s straightforward mapping.
 AI creates basic resolvers for simple CRUD operations.
 Manual design handles schema structure decisions: how to organise types, what relationships to expose, caching strategies.
 Manual coding implements complex business logic in resolvers.
+Hybrid review validates that the GraphQL API preserves REST API behaviour.

 Common mistakes in hybrid workflows: over-relying on AI for security code, skipping manual review to save time, inadequate testing of AI transformations, treating AI as infallible, not investing in prompt engineering skills.